pedroaugusto-melo/tea-cozy/README.md

 # Tea Cozy Shop

-A website for a fictional Tea Cozy Shop
+A website for a fictional Tea Cozy Shop.

 ## Table of contents
 - [General info](#general-info)